w3f/polkadot-wiki/docs/how-to-setup-a-validator-with-nginx-reverse-proxy.md

 ##### listen-addr

-`listen-addr` - A `public-addr` is the specification of what port the polkadot application will connect to the reverse proxy.
+`listen-addr` -  the specification of what port the polkadot application will connect to the reverse proxy.
 In our example, `/ip4/127.0.0.1/tcp/<P2P_PORT>` means that specifies you want to listen to NGINX on the localhost address `127.0.0.1` with tcp packets on the predefined p2p port.